 There are two language systems that are available to us for verbal communication: spoken language and written language.

 In neurotypical children, spoken language develops before written language.
-However, children with autism often have difficulties with auditory processing and have enhanced visual processing.
-This means that their ability to recognize and process visual images, such as written words, may exceed their ability to recognize and process spoken words and sequences of spoken words.
+However, children with autism and other developmental differences may have difficulty with auditory processing and enhanced visual processing.
+This means that their ability to recognize and process visual images, such as written words, may exceed their ability to recognize and process spoken words.

 It’s an unbelievable dream that J. has blossomed in this way.
 Now we can communicate.
 We didn’t know he knew so much!
 He’s so proud that he can demonstrate what he knows.